Underwear as outerwear

-Madonna's costumes in her 1990 Blond Ambition World Tour is cited as an influence on turning corsets from underwear to stage attire.
+Madonna's costumes for her 1990 Blond Ambition World Tour are cited as an influence on turning corsets from underwear to stage attire.

 Wearing underwear as outerwear is a fashion trend popularized by celebrities, sports and media.
 It began as a practical and comfortable variation of clothing, such as the T-shirt and the sleeveless shirt, but later evolved into provocative, controversial fashion statements.
 21st century versions include the display of thongs and bras in women's clothing, and the display of underpants under low-slung pants in men.
 Wearing underwear as outerwear has historical antecedents in the display of undergarments in the sixteenth and seventeenth centuries.

 History

 It is unclear when underwear as outerwear began as a fashion trend.
 In the 1920s Chanel unveiled womenswear made from jersey, a fabric that was usually used for undergarments.
 The T-shirt became popular outerwear after the Second World War.
 Short-sleeve shirts were originally intended to be a comfortable alternative to Victorian undergarments but teenagers began to wear them as outerwear, due in part to James Dean and Marlon Brando's characters frequently wearing them this way in the movies Rebel Without a Cause and the A Streetcar Named Desire respectively.
 Swimwear, such as the bikini, was used as underwear before the Renaissance, and slip dresses were first widely worn in the 1990s, made from layered chiffon, polyester satins and charmeuse, and often trimmed with lace.

 In entertainment, underwear-like outfits are often worn by wrestlers and circus performers; former DC Comics editor Julius Schwartz said that this was the reason why superheroes like Superman wore briefs on top of their tights.
-Madonna has been credited for making lingerie a popular outfit for female music artists on stage (e.g. Beyonce, Lady Gaga, Britney Spears, Katy Perry) when Jean-Paul Gaultier designed corsets ("an emblematic symbol of fashion in the early 90s"), a cone bra and girdle for her Blonde Ambition Tour costumes.
+Madonna has been credited for making lingerie a popular outfit for female music artists on stage, such as Beyoncé, Lady Gaga, Britney Spears, and Katy Perry, when Jean-Paul Gaultier designed corsets ("an emblematic symbol of fashion in the early 90s"), a cone bra and girdle for her Blonde Ambition Tour costumes.
 Coloured and decorative nipple pasties have been worn by Cara Delevingne, Bella Hadid and Doja Cat as part of fashion outfits.
 For men, sagging is often said to have been started by rap and hip hop artists in the 1990s, as well as skateboarders.

-The sexual liberation movement of 1968 began the re-appropriation of the corset as a symbol of rebellion and "sexual perversity" by young women associated with London’s punk and Goth subcultures.
+The sexual liberation movement of 1968 began the re-appropriation of the corset as a symbol of rebellion and "sexual perversity" by young women associated with London's punk and Goth subcultures.
 This re-appropriation allowed a symbol historically associated with female oppression, to become reconceived as a symbol of sexual empowerment in fashion.
 Outside of underwear fetishism, the corset made an appearance in evening gowns and wedding dresses.